 This guide explains 10 essential checks every buyer must do before buying any property.
 These steps are clear, helpful, experience-based.

-1. Check Legal Registration and Business Profile
+1. Check Legal Registration of the Property Company

 - GST registration number

-- Years of operation in the market
+- Years of experience in real estate

 A registered company is accountable under the law, which significantly reduces risk.